SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

         - Data Security: Prioritize user privacy and security, complying with Apple's privacy policies and GDPR.
-        - Server Capacity Management: Manage server capacity and network traffic for optimal performance and scalability to accommodate a large number of concurrent users
+        - Server Capacity Management: Manage server capacity and network traffic for optimal performance and scalability to accommodate a large number of concurrent Viwers
         - Privacy Protection: The service must adhere to privacy regulations and data protection standards to safeguard user data and ensure compliance with legal requirements.
         - User Interface Consistency: Maintain a consistent and intuitive interface following Apple's